Multi-Model Subset Selection

 While sparse methods have well-established statistical theory and result in interpretable models, they are often outperformed by ensemble methods in terms of prediction accuracy.
 Ensemble methods, which generate and aggregate multiple diverse models, are among the most popular ``blackbox" algorithms for the analysis of high-dimensional data.
 They have led to a plethora of successful applications in fraud detection \citep[see e.g.][]{kim2012stock, louzada2012bagging}, computer vision \citep[see e.g.][]{ yu2015image}, genetics \citep[see e.g.][]{dorani2018ensemble, genes11070819}, speech recognition \citep[see e.g.][]{ rieger2014speech}, and many other fields.
 Diversity among the aggregated models is essential for the good predictive performance of ensembles \citep{brown2005managing}.
 Current state-of-the-art methods usually rely on randomization or the sequential refitting of residuals to achieve diversity, which results in ensembles comprised of a large number of uninterpretable models with poor individual prediction accuracy.

 We aim to combine the interpretability of sparse methods with the high prediction accuracy of ensemble methods.
-To this end, we leverage recent developments in $ \ell_0 $-constrained optimization, and generalize the algorithms to multi-model regression ensembles.
+To this end, we leverage recent developments in $ \ell_0 $-constrained optimization, and generalize the algorithm to multi-model regression ensembles.
 The proposed methodology yields ensembles consisting of a small number of sparse and diverse models, learned jointly from the data, which each have a high prediction accuracy.
 Hence, each model in the ensemble provides a possible explanation for the relationship between the predictors and the response.
-The degree to which the models are sparse and diverse is also driven directly by the data using a cross-validation (CV) criterion.
+By using a cross-validation (CV) criterion the degree to which the models are sparse and diverse is also driven directly by the data.